Mastering DPS Flanking in Overwatch 2 Season 4: Heroes of Busan (Updated)

 The timing of your engagement is paramount.
 Wait for your team to initiate or draw significant attention before you strike.
 This ensures the enemy is preoccupied and less likely to react immediately to your presence.
 Burst down your priority target as quickly as possible.

 Prioritize targets that contribute significantly to the enemy's sustain or damage output.
 Often, this means supports like Ana or Kiriko, or high-damage DPS like Ashe or Soldier: 76.
 A swift, clean kill disrupts their strategy and creates a numbers advantage for your team.
+Be aware that flanker healing from health packs has been reduced, making swift eliminations even more crucial.

 The Art of Disengagement and Survival